Zerpington/airplane-seater/README.md

 ## How the Application Works
-Send a post request with params as such
+Send a post request with params (seats, passengers) as such to `/api/seat/`
 ```
 /api/seat/?seats=[[3,2], [4,3], [2,3], [3,4]]&passengers=30
 ```